Why You’ll Love this Sweet-Tangy Pineapple Chicken Afritada

 What Ingredients are in Sweet-Tangy Pineapple Chicken Afritada?

-- 2 pounds chicken drumsticks, skin on
+- 2 pounds chicken drumsticks (skin on)

 - 3-4 small potatoes, peeled and cubed